How can I prepare for my interview?

 Are graduates able to get involved in other activities?

-Yes, many of our graduates are part of our Social Committee who have been involved in organising events such as our summer day out and end-of-year party.
-Also, throughout the year we run fund raising initiatives for a charity we support – Forever Angels, whose aim is to care for abandoned babies in Tanzania, Africa.
+Yes, many of our graduates are part of our Social Committee have been involved in organizing events such as our summer day out and end-of-year party.